Am I qualified to apply to the program if my undergraduate degree was not in Math?

 Is there an English Proficiency requirement to be admitted?

 International graduate applicants must demonstrate their proficiency in English in order to be considered for admission to Boise State.
 There are several approved ways for applicants to demonstrate English proficiency.
-Please refer to the International Admissions Office website for current test score requirements.
+Please refer to the International Admissions Office for current test score requirements.